climlab/climlab/README.rst

     - CAM3  (from the NCAR GCM)
     - Grey Gas
     - Simplified band-averaged models (4 bands each in longwave and shortwave)
-- 1D diffusive energy balance models
+- Diffusive energy balance models
 - Seasonal and steady-state models
 - Arbitrary combinations of the above, for example:
     - 2D latitude-pressure models with radiation, horizontal diffusion, and fixed relative humidity